photo by Christian Ferrer

 3. Tell them what’s been going on.
 Yes, really.

 “But I could never!”.
 Yes, you can.
 It will feel scary, but it might lead to the biggest breakthrough yet.
 Don’t overdramatise it.
 Just explain that you realise you have not been very honest and you’d like to explore that.

 But I am lying as they are a bad therapist

 Therapists are people.
 They can make mistakes or overstep boundaries.

 But if your therapist is in any way sharing what you share with another person without your permission, or harassing or threatening you, this is against any code of professional conduct.
 If in doubt, seek the advice of your therapist’s employer or a professional advisory board.

 Ready to work with an accredited, registered, and highly experienced therapist you can trust?
 We connect you with London’s top talk therapists.
 Or use our booking platform to source UK-wide and online registered therapists.

 Still have a question about lying to your therapist?
 Ask below.

-Andrea Blundell is the editor and lead writer of Harley Therapy.
-When she began therapy decades ago, she hid a lot of things from her therapist in an effort to be liked, and had to learn the expensive way (as in, many sessions that went nowhere) that that doesn’t make for good results.
-Find her on Linkedin.
+Andrea M. Darcy is a mental health expert and writer, and runs a consultancy helping people find the best therapy and therapist for them.
+When she began therapy decades ago, she hid a lot of things from her therapist in an effort to be liked, and had to learn the expensive way (as in, many sessions that went nowhere) that it doesn’t make for good results!
+Find her on Linkedin or on Instgram @am_darcy